 They value their time more than anything and instead of driving around to buy products they want to buy, they prefer online shopping.

-They are faster at adopting the innovative technologies like IoT, Augmented/Virtual reality, wearables or Artificial Intelligence enabled digital assistants.
+They are keen to exploit technologies like IoT, Augmented/Virtual reality, wearables or Artificial Intelligence enabled digital assistants.

 This has led to more and more businesses becoming digital to service them.